Doctor insights on:

 Can emotional, physical, sexual and verbal abuse, control and threats during pregnancy cause such disorders as toutetts, ocd, odd, anxiety?

 Maybe not cause but: Certainly uncover or make worse any of those issues noted.
 Intervention should be done as soon as possible to protect the expectant mother & the unborn child.
 There is evidence to support the belief that children of mothers who have untreated psychiatric problems during pregnancy have babies who are at risk for behavior & mood disorders as children & adolescents or even later in life also. ...Read moreSee 1 more doctor answer

 Had miscarriage at 42, 1st pregnancy.
 Could the hormonal changes from the pregnancy induce menopause in any way?

 When your due date arrives, you will be more than ready to have your baby!
 Most women deliver the baby somewhere between 37 and 42 weeks.
 According to the American College of Obstetricians and Gynecologists, only 5% of babies arrive on the exact due date.
 Approximately 7% of babies are not delivered by 42 weeks, and when that happens, it is referred to ...Read more

 - Talk to a doctor live online for free

-- Break through bleeding early pregnancy
+- Hcg levels through pregnancy

 - Ask a doctor a question free online